HEAVY METALS & ESSENTIAL ELEMENTS

 - Has mercury dental work

 - Lives in an older home or near an industrial area

 - Has thyroid-related health issues

-Each test included in ZRT’s Heavy Metals & Nutrients kit has been selected for its value in providing clinical insight.
-Click to view a table the elements tested by ZRT and the test medium
+Each test included in ZRT’s Heavy Metals & Essential Elements kit has been selected for its value in providing clinical insight.
+Click to view a table showing the elements tested by ZRT and the test medium

 Heavy metals and essential elements affect different systems of the body, so it makes sense that they can’t all be measured in the same body fluid.
 ZRT tests using the most scientifically appropriate medium – either urine or dried blood spot – for our elements profiles.